 July 8-19, 2019 (weekdays)

 About the Summer Institute

-Join us this summer for an intensive two-week program of thought-provoking lectures and discussions led by distinguished scholars and guests.
-The American Studies Summer Institute, an annual program co-sponsored by the University of Massachusetts Boston American Studies Department and the John F. Kennedy Presidential Library and Museum, offers educators and graduate students the opportunity to explore in depth a rich topic, with contemporary resonance, drawn from American social, cultural and political history.
+Join us this summer for an intensive two-week program of thought-provoking lectures and discussions led by distinguished scholars and practitioners.
+The American Studies Summer Institute, an annual program co-sponsored by the University of Massachusetts Boston American Studies Department and the John F. Kennedy Presidential Library and Museum, offers educators and graduate students the opportunity to explore in depth a rich topic with contemporary resonance drawn from American social, cultural and political history.

-Drawing upon experts from a variety of disciplines and with diverse perspectives, the Institute will be directed by Pat Reeve, Chair and Associate Professor of History at Suffolk University, and Education Specialist Nina Tisch at the John F. Kennedy Presidential Library and Museum.
+Drawing upon experts from a variety of disciplines and with diverse perspectives, the Institute will be directed by Patricia A. Reeve, Chair and Associate Professor of History at Suffolk University, and Education Specialist Nina Tisch at the John F. Kennedy Presidential Library and Museum.

 Participants may earn three graduate credits in American Studies.
 Teachers may earn graduate credits or PDPs.

 Registration and Cost

 For those who wish to receive graduate credit, the fee for this grant-supported course is $495 plus a $10 records fee for non-matriculated students.
 For teachers taking the course for PDPs only, a non-credit option is available for $150.

 The deadline for registration is May 27, 2019.

 In the unlikely event that registration requests exceed the available capacity, preference will be given to graduate students enrolled in the UMass Boston American Studies Program and to middle and high school teachers.